MarioCodes/java11-quick-guide/README.md

 ```

 ### Module System (to expand)
 The way we deploy Java-Based applications using jars has a lot of limitations & drawbacks.
+Some of these are: The JRE/JDK are too big; JAR files are too big to use in small devices and applications; There's no strong encapsulation, _public_ is open to everyone.

-To avoid all these the new Module System introduces the following features:
+To avoid all of these, the new Module System introduces the following features:

 * Modular JDK
 * Modular Java Source Code